atisharma/bellini/README.md

 - Sometimes one of the channels disappears from the output.
 - Input other than squeezelite's shmem is untested and may be broken.
-- Sending SIGUSR1 to reload the config sometimes segfaults.